If you're looking for the best AR glasses out there, we've got you covered right here.

 These may be slightly older than the rest of our list, but they maintain competitive with quite an excellent feature set.
 Chief among these comes their 60g weight, which makes these some of the lightest frames out there, and therefore one of the lightest AR or VR devices money can buy.

 The Epson Moverio BT-300s also come with oodles of power thanks to its 1.44GHz Intel Atom Processor, as well as some bright Si-OLED panels that offer a 1280x720 resolution.
 Si-OLED is a form of display tech Epson utilises that uses silicon panels which look to offer high transparency and immense lightness.
-You can read more about Si-OLED right here.

 You'll also find Bluetooth connectivity, as well as support for Miracast, which should make pairing these with displays rather easy.
 The fact they also run Android should offer an intuitive user experience, too.